Manage source types

 Delete a source type

 To delete a source type, click the Delete link in the Actions column for the source type that you want to delete.
+You can only delete a source type in Cloud if you are a Victoria Experience customer.

 If you have a Splunk Cloud Platform instance and are unable to delete one of your user or app created source types, please contact Splunk Support for assistance.
 You cannot delete the source types built-in to Splunk Enterprise.